wemake-services/django-test-migrations/README.md

 ### Testing migration names

 `django` generates migration names for you when you run `makemigrations`.
-And these names are bad ([read more](https://adamj.eu/tech/2020/02/24/how-to-disallow-auto-named-django-migrations/) about why it is bad)!
+These names are bad ([read more](https://adamj.eu/tech/2020/02/24/how-to-disallow-auto-named-django-migrations/) about why it is bad)!
 Just look at this: `0004_auto_20191119_2125.py`

 What does this migration do?
 What changes does it have?